Methona confusa

-Methona confusa (giant glasswing) is a species of clearwinged butterfly in the order Lepidoptera and in the family Nymphalidae.
+Methona confusa, the giant glasswing, is a species of clearwinged butterfly in the order Lepidoptera and in the family Nymphalidae.
 It can be found in some Central and South American countries in regions with forests and mountains.

 Taxonomy

-M. confusa is in the order Lepidoptera and in the family Nymphalidae.
+Methona confusa is in the order Lepidoptera and in the family Nymphalidae.
 The subfamily is Danainae while it is still not certain where the genus, Methona fits within the Ithomiini tribe.
 There are 4 subspecies of M. confusa.
 Two of the subspecies are Methona confusa confusa and Methona confusa psamathe.

 Description

 Methona confusa has a wingspan of about 11 cm.
 The wings do not have nanostructures and thus are transparent and reflective.
 It has black margins and black cross-bars on the forewings and the hindwings.
 Small white spots are present along the margin of the wing on the underside of the wing while there are also white spots on the abdomen and the thorax.
 Antennae are black with a yellow tip.
-M. confusa display Mullerian mimicry and Batesian mimicry through their wings.
+M. confusa display Müllerian mimicry and Batesian mimicry through their wings.

 Life cycle and behavior

 To develop from an egg to an adult, it takes M. confusa about 45 days.
 The white eggs are found in clusters on the bottom side of Brunfelsia (Solanaceae).
 Some species of Methona could be monophagous.
 M. confusa and M. curvifascia have similar larval appearances.
 M. confusa has 12 stripes on the body while M. curvifascia has 11.
 M. confusa as an instar has dark brown and yellow stripes transversely across the body.
 As a pupa, it has a black cremaster and the wing pads have a black and gold color a couple days before emerging as an adult.
 This pupa stage lasts around 12 days.

 For mating, males will copulate with the female in two sequences.
 The male would grab onto the female where they would fall to the ground.
 In the second sequence, the male would leap onto the female while flying.

-M. confusa has also been known to display gregarious behavior as larvae and summit congregation behavior.
+Methona confusa has also been known to display gregarious behavior as larvae and summit congregation behavior.